North American Numbering Plan: Alphabetic mnemonic system

-The famous Glenn Miller tune PEnnsylvania 6-5000 refers to telephone number PE6-5000, a number in service at the Hotel Pennsylvania (212 736-5000) in New York up until 2020 when the hotel closed permanently.
-Similarly, the classic film BUtterfield 8 is set in the East Side of Manhattan between roughly 64th and 86th Streets, where the telephone prefixes include 288.
+The Glenn Miller tune PEnnsylvania 6-5000 refers to telephone number PE6-5000, a number in service at the Hotel Pennsylvania (212 736-5000) in New York City until the hotel's closing in 2020.
+Similarly, the movie BUtterfield 8 is set in the East Side of Manhattan between roughly 64th and 86th Streets, where the telephone prefixes include 288.

-The letter system was phased out, beginning before 1965, although it persisted ten years later in some places.
+The letter system was phased out, beginning by 1960, although it persisted a decade or more later in some places.
 It was included in Bell of Pennsylvania directories until 1983.
-Even today, some businesses still display a 2L-5N number in advertisements, e.g., the Belvedere Construction Company in Detroit, Michigan not only still uses the 2L-5N format for its number (TYler 8-7100), it uses the format for the toll-free number (1-800-TY8-7100).

-Despite the phasing out of the letter system, alphabetic phonewords remain as a commercial mnemonic gimmick, particularly for toll-free numbers.
-For example, one can dial 1-800-FLOWERS to order flowers, or 1-800-DENTIST to find a local dentist.
+Alphabetic phonewords remain as a commercial mnemonic gimmick, particularly for toll-free numbers.
+For example, dialing 1-800-FLOWERS connects to a flower distributor.

-In addition to commercial uses, alphabetic dialing has occasionally influenced the choice of area codes.
+In addition to uses in advertising, alphabetic dialing has occasionally influenced the selection of area codes.
 For example, when area code 423 (East Tennessee) was split in 1999, the region surrounding Knoxville was assigned area code 865, chosen to represent VOL, for The Volunteer State, the nickname of Tennessee, as well as athletic teams at the University of Tennessee.
-Similarly, several Caribbean area codes were chosen as an alphabetic abbreviation of the country name.
+Similarly, several Caribbean area codes were chosen as an alphabetic version of a country or city name.

 Fictional telephone numbers

-American television programs and films often use the central office code 555, or KLamath 5 and KLondike 5 in older movies and shows, for fictitious telephone numbers, to prevent disturbing actual telephone subscribers if anyone is tempted to dial a telephone number seen or referred to on screen.
+American television programs and movies often use the central office code 555, or KLamath 5 and KLondike 5 for older periods, in fictitious telephone numbers to prevent disturbing telephone subscribers if anyone dials a telephone number seen or referred to on screen.
 Not all numbers beginning with 555 are fictional.
-For example, 555-1212 is the standard number for directory assistance.
+For example, 555-1212 was the standard free number for directory assistance but is not currently in operation.
 Only 555-0100 through 555-0199 are reserved for fictional use.
-Where used, these are often routed to information services; Canadian telephone companies briefly promoted 555-1313 as a pay-per-use "name that number" reverse lookup in the mid-1990s.
+Where used, these are often routed to information services; Canadian telephone companies briefly promoted 555-1313 as a pay-per-use "name that number" reverse lookup during the mid-1990s.

 Occasionally, valid telephone numbers are used as song titles.
-The 1962 Motown hit "Beechwood 4-5789" was written by Marvin Gaye for the Marvelettes, while Stax/Volt Records' Wilson Pickett scored a soul hit in the 1960s with the similarly named "634-5789".
+One of the earliest examples is the 1940 swing jazz tune "Pennsylvania 6-5000" written by Glenn Miller.
+The 1962 Motown hit "Beechwood 4-5789" was written by Marvin Gaye for The Marvelettes, while Stax/Volt Records' Wilson Pickett scored a soul music success during the 1960s with the similarly named "634-5789".
 A more recent example is the 1981 song "867-5309/Jenny" by Tommy Tutone, which was the cause of a large number of prank calls.